philippinespire/PIRE_Virtual_Workshop/README.md

 ## Schedule

 The workshop has concluded.
 Topics covered were:
-Day 1 - Computer set up and Regular expressions
+Day 1 - Computer set up and Regular expressions,
-Day 2 - Intro to UNIX shell
+Day 2 - Intro to UNIX shell,
-Day 3 - Intro to HPC cluster
+Day 3 - Intro to HPC cluster,
-Day 4 - Intro to Git and Github
+Day 4 - Intro to Git and Github.

 The Schedule for the workshop can be viewed [here](https://docs.google.com/spreadsheets/d/1VwhTJZql1L0DfKxAIalrXDcO3_hNNWzep8dWDNKu4kw/edit?usp=sharing).